 Committee Substitute for House Bill 437 has two committees of reference.
 The bill was referred to the House Agriculture, Conservation and Resiliency Subcommittee and the House Infrastructure Strategies Committee.
 The bill was heard in the first committee of reference on December 12th and passed with an amendment.
 The bill is now a committee substitute that will limit anchoring in sections in Biscayne Bay in Miami -Dade County.
 The bill states that a vessel may not anchor within 200 yards from the shore of the City of Miami Beach between State Road A1A and State Road 112.
 The law remains the same with the timeframe for the limitation area between one half hour after sunset and one half hour before sunrise.
 This bill is scheduled to be heard in the second committee of reference on January 16th at 1:00 pm.
+The bill passed the House Infrastructure Strategies Committee with an amendment 19-1.
+The bill is now a CS/CS/HB 437.
+The amendment requires documentation the vessel was in another location a nautical mile away with a period of less than 45 days.
+The amendment also requires a permanently affixed tracking device to prove the location, distance, and time frame of anchoring.
+The only "no" vote was Representative Stevenson.
+The bill is now ready to be heard on the House floor.

 Senate Bill 192 has three committees of reference.
-The bill is referred to Senate Environment and natural Resources Committee, Senate Community Affairs, and the Senate Rules Committee.
-The bill has not been heard in its first committee of reference.
-We anticipate if the bill begins to move through the committee process it will mirror the language in CS/HB 437.
+The bill is referred to Senate Environment and Natural Resources Committee, Senate Community Affairs, and the Senate Rules Committee.
+The bill is scheduled to be heard in its first committee of reference.
+Senate Bill 192 is scheduled to be heard in the Senate Environment and Natural Resources Committee January 23rd at 3:30 p.m.
+The amendment deadline for the bill is Monday at 3:30 p.m.
+We would anticipate an amendment to mirror the House Bill.